Yogeeth/coffeeinc-assignment/README.md

-## Task - 1 :Simple Chatbot CLI with Ollama and Memory
+## Task - 1 : Simple Chatbot CLI with Ollama and Memory

 This is a command-line chatbot you can talk to using an Ollama model.
 It remembers what you say and can chat with you back.